Dhghomon/easy_rust/README.md

 `cfg!`

-You will remember that you can use attributes like `#[cfg(test)]` and `#[cfg(windows)]` to tell the compiler what to do in certain cases.
+We know that you can use attributes like `#[cfg(test)]` and `#[cfg(windows)]` to tell the compiler what to do in certain cases.
 When you have `test`, it will run the code when you run Rust under testing mode (if it's on your computer you type `cargo test`).
 And when you use `windows`, it will run the code if the user is using Windows.
 But maybe you just want to change one tiny bit of code depending on the operating system, etc. That's when this macro is useful.
 It returns a `bool`.

 ```rust
 fn main() {